flux-framework/flux-operator/examples/experimental/bursting/README.md

 $  gcloud container clusters get-credentials flux-cluster --zone us-central1-a --project llnl-flux \
 >  && kubectl get service kubernetes -o yaml
 ```

+If you click on the job name, there should be a "kubectl" link at the top.

 ### Cleanup